 - Does the candidate demonstrate knowledge of his/her depth area?

 - If substantially completed, would the work described in the proposal constitute an acceptable dissertation?

 - Does the student display the potential for substantially completing the work?

 Passing of the exam requires the unanimous approval of the committee on these three points.
-Be sure to obtain committee signatures on the Dissertation Propopsal Committee Approval form found under the forms sections of the graduate tab.
-If this does not happen, a student may reform a committee or alter the topic.
-He/she is then required to retake the examination until unanimous approval is obtained.
+Be sure to obtain committee signatures on the "Dissertation Proposal Committee Approval Form" found under the forms sections of the graduate tab.
+If unanimous approval does not occur, a student may reform a committee or alter the topic.
+S/he is then required to retake the examination until unanimous approval is obtained.

 - You will receive official notification when the Dean formally admits you to candidacy.
-At the next registration/pre-registration or add/drop period, register or add/drop to _99R.
+At the next registration/pre-registration or add/drop period, register or add/drop to _99W.
 If it is after the 4th class day contact the grad office to make the add/drop.

 What if Your Research Direction Changes After Your Proposal?

 In the event of a significant change in research direction, a student will be required to re-certify that each member of the committee continues to answer positively the three questions that determine whether or not the student passes the proposal exam.
 The committee may choose to require a public re-examination.
-A student's status in the Ph.D. program is in jeopardy prior to the passage of such a re-examination.
+A student's status in the PhD program is in jeopardy prior to the passage of such a re-examination.